Prices being presented are in USD. You can switch to different currency from here.

 1 In-Stock

-William BENSON (1862-1924), Chandelier in copper hammered and brass constituted a receptacle of petals of flower using reflector.
+Hammered copper and brass suspension made up of a hammered copper bowl at the bottom concealing 3 interior light inlets, and suspended by flexible electrical cords held in place at the top, with a wreath of flower petals serving as a reflector.
 Following the advice of William Morris and Edward Burne-Jones, the English architect William Arthur Smith Benson (1854-1924) designed lighting fixtures for their Arts and Crafts Movement.
 He came out in favor of industrial production, turning his back on a return to traditional craftwork, which had been strongly advocated by most of the partisans of the movement.
 His first workshop opened in 1880, and thousands of lamps sconces and ceiling lighting were manufactured at his Hammersmith factory in the years that followed.
 Benson was fond of marrying copper and brass, whose warm coloring ha admirably mastered, as he did the playoff reflected light.
 Benson’s design often bring to mind the naturalist inspiration of French Art Nouveau, thus setting him aside from his fellow Arts and Crafts proponents.
 The line of his models like those of this light, insubstantial chandelier presented here foreshadowed a higher functionality.
 That would become one of the characteristics of applied arts of the first half of the 20th century.

-William BENSON (1862-1924), Lustre en cuivre martelé et laiton constituée d’un réceptacle en cuivre et d’une couronne de pétales de fleur servant de réflecteur.
+Suspension en cuivre martelé et laiton constituée en sa partie basse d'un bol en cuivre martelé dissimulant 3 arrivées de lumières intérieures, et suspendues par des cordons électriques souples retenues en partie haute, avec une couronne de pétales de fleurs servant de réflecteur.
 L’architecte anglais William Arthur Benson (1854- 1924), sur les conseils de William Morris et d’Edward Burne-Jones, est devenu le créateur de luminaires du mouvement «Arts & Crafts».
 A l’inverse de la plupart des partisans de ce mouvement, qui prônent un retour à l’artisanat traditionnel, Benson est favorable à la production industrielle.
 Il ouvre son premier atelier en 1880, et de son usine de Hammersmith sortiront des milliers de lampes, appliques et suspensions.
 Benson aime mêler dans ses lampes cuivre et laiton, dont il maîtrise admirablement les couleurs chaleureuses et le jeu de réflexion de la lumière qu’ils induisent.
 Souvent, ses créations rappellent l’Art nouveau français, qui s’inspire de la nature ; en cela Benson affiche une originalité par rapport au mouvement Arts and Crafts.
 Les formes qu’il dessine, comme ici les hélices de ce lustre aérien, préfigurent les recherches plus fonctionnelles qi seront une des caractéristiques des arts appliqués dans la première moitié du XXe siècle.

 Related Products